 If you or someone you know is experiencing a temporary financial emergency, please submit an SOS referral, and we'll reach out to determine the best way to help.
-Financial assistance is available from the DU Student Assistance Fund, the Federal Higher Education Emergency Relief Fund, as well as emergency loans.
+Financial assistance is available from the DU Student Assistance Fund, as well as other emergency loans through Financial Aid.

 Student Assistance Fund

 The Student Assistance Fund (SAF) provides financial assistance to students to help prevent emergency situations or unexpected financial needs from impacting a student’s ability to fully participate in their experience at the University of Denver (DU).
 The fund is designed to offset a short-term financial need and is not intended to replace or supplement financial aid or other sources of income.
-Students can explore how to address long-term needs by meeting with a Student Outreach & Support (SOS) Case Manager to determine available options.
-DU makes awards from the SAF as grants, and unlike a loan, students do not need to be repay the amount of the award.
+Consideration for SAF funding should take place after all other applicable financial aid and/or community resources are exhausted.
+Students can explore how to address long-term needs by meeting with a Student Outreach & Support (SOS) Student Support Advisor to determine available options.
+DU awards from the SAF as grants, and students do not need to repay the amount of the award.
 However, awards from the SAF may count as income and may be subject to federal and/or state taxes.

-- Applicants must be currently enrolled in classes at DU for the term in which they are requesting SAF support.
+- Applicants must be currently enrolled in classes or otherwise engaged academically at DU for the term in which they are requesting SAF support.

-- The award of SAF funds must not result in the student's financial aid package exceeding their maximum Cost of Attendance (COA) as determined by the Financial Aid Office.
+- The award of SAF funding must not result in the student's financial aid package exceeding their maximum Cost of Attendance (COA) as determined by the Financial Aid Office.

-- Normally, applicants are only be approved for funds once per term.
-SOS may consider multiple requests in a single term on a case-by-case basis.
+- Students are limited to one application per quarter; however, SOS may consider multiple requests in a single term on a case-by-case basis.

 What You CAN Use Funds For